Lilystar8888/datamaps-fading-bubbles/README.md

 # DataMaps - Fading Bubbles Plugin

 The fading bubbles plugin can be used to visualize location-based, time-lapse data on a DataMap.
 An example of this plugin can be viewed on this [block](http://bl.ocks.org/mitch-seymour/ba096bc96ff6fe6e66c5).
+This plugin was inspired by some geographic visualizations I designed for Macys.

 ## Basic Usage ##
 First, include d3, topojson, datamaps, and the fading bubbles plugin in your page.